AdobeDocs/uxp-indesign/src/pages/plugins/concepts/manifest/index.md

         <td><inlineCode>HostDefinition</inlineCode></td>
         <td>required</td>
         <td>
-            <p>The host object indicates the plugin"s compatibility with the host.
+            <p>The host object indicates the plugin's compatibility with the host.
 Incompatible plugins will:</p>
             <ul>
                 <li>fail to install if attempted in the given host</li>
                 <li>be invisible in the in-app plugin marketplace for the given host</li>